aeternity/aepp-sophia-examples/libraries/DateTime/README.md

 ```

 # DateTime as library
-1. Implement it as a namespace at the top-level of your smart contract as it is in `ExampleContract.aes`
+1. Use it as a namespace at the top-level of your smart contract as it is in `ExampleContract.aes`
 2. You should now be able to access all public functionalities of the library
 ```
 include "DateTimeLibrary.aes"